-Private equity firms continue to lead take-private transactions and companies looking for growth in or through technology and digital transformation.
+With a reduction in interest rates as well as strong equity markets, private equity firms continue to lead take-private transactions and companies looking for growth in or through technology and digital transformation.

-Notable deals in 2023 involving Cayman Islands vehicles include:
+Notable deals in 2024 involving Cayman Islands vehicles include the following.